When Your Child is in the Hospital

 Dial "8" from the phone in your child's room to get an outside line.
 To place calls to your child's room, dial the main hospital number, 580-233-6100 and give the room number to the operator.
 Or, callers can directly contact the patient's room by dialing 580-249-9 plus the 3-digit room number.
 Cell phone use is permitted any time.

 Family members or friends with signs of an infection, including a cold, should not visit the child in the hospital.
 If healthy, parents and grandparents are welcome at any time.
-Please limit the number of visitors to two at one time.
 Children under the age of 13 are discouraged from visiting a patient who is under isolation precautions.

 A sleep chair or recliner will be provided for one parent or grandparent to stay the night with a patient.
 Siblings are discouraged from spending the night.